NeurodataWithoutBorders/nwb-schema/docs/general/source/development_plan.rst

         * Specification Language: http://schema-language.readthedocs.io
         * Data Storage: http://nwb-storage.readthedocs.io

-    * **Format Documentation Tools** To ensure consistency between the NWB:N format specification and documentation we have developed a set of tools generate Sphinx RST documents from the YAML specification sources.
+    * **Format Documentation Tools** To ensure consistency between the NWB:N format specification and documentation we have developed a set of tools that generate Sphinx RST documents from the YAML specification sources.
 The tools are available in `docs/utils` as part of the nwb-schema repository for Python 2/3.

     * **Main contributors for this release** :
         * Oliver Ruebel and Andrew Tritt (LBNL) : Documentation leads